carlosmaniero/pygamii/docs/tutorial/actions.md

 We will use the `BaseKeyboard` to control our ball using the keyboard.

-First, we will create the move control in our Ball
+Firstily, we will create the move methods in our Ball class.

 ```py
 class Ball(Object):